dragon-forge/Docs/docs/api/hammeranims/animations/animation_system.md

 :::

 Defaults:
-- query: new Query()
+- query: global query instance (One instance per animation system, provided by `IAnimatedObject.createQuery()`)
 - mask: none (permit all bone transforms)
 - weight: 1
 - blendMode: ADD
 - allowAutoSync: true
 - persistent: true
+- useNanoTime: inherited from AnimationSystem
+- defaultTransitionTime: 0.25 seconds
+- initialAnimation: none

 AnimationLayer.Builder provides following methods:
 - `query(Query query)` - used for providing additional information to animations using formulas;
 - `mask(ILayerMask mask)` - restricts animations playing on this layer based on a bone name predicate;
-- `weight(float weight)` - adjusts the weight of all animations played on this layer;
+- `weight(float weight)` - adjusts the weight of all animations played on this layer in range of `[0; 1]`.
+This value gets multiplied by the weight of invidual animation for a final weight result;
 - `blendMode(BlendMode blendMode)` - changes how animation from this layer blends with all layers prior to current one; The options for blending are:
   - `BlendMode.OVERRIDE` - Replace bone transforms from previous layer (this also counts weights from both layer and animation, lerping the transforms) with this layer.
-Affects only those bones which are currently being animated.
+Affects only those bones which are currently being animated;
   - `BlendMode.ADD` (default) - Adds the bone transforms on top of all previous layers.
-This is generally the recommended behavior to use.
+This is generally the recommended behavior to use;
   - `BlendMode.SUBTRACT` - Subtracts the bone transforms.
 This is kind of like setting negative weight to the layer.
-More of a proof of concept, but may be useful to some.
+More of a proof of concept, but may be useful to some;
 - `allowAutoSync(boolean allowAutoSync)` and `preventAutoSync()` - determines if this layer should cause animation system to sync when a different animation is started on this layer.
-Only matters if the AnimationSystem owning this layer has synchronization AND auto-sync enabled
+Only matters if the AnimationSystem owning this layer has synchronization AND auto-sync enabled;
 - `persistent(boolean persistent)` and `nonPersistent()` - determines if the animation layer should be stored to disk.
-This also prevents it from being synchronized when the animation system performs sync.
+This also prevents it from being synchronized when the animation system performs sync;
+- `query(Query q)` and `defaultQuery(Query q)` - set the query object (or the default one, if none are provided) for this animation layer. `defaultQuery` gets called by AnimationSystem's build event, when assigning the global query instance created from `IAnimatedObject`;
+- `useNanoTime(boolean useNanoTime)` - toggle if this layer should use nano time or the tick-based approach;
+- `defaultTransitionTime(float defaultTransitionTime)` - changes the default transition time for the animations that have been started with `IAnimationSource` interface instead of `ConfiguredAnimation`;
+- `initialAnimation(IAnimationSource initialAnimation)` or `initialAnimation(ConfiguredAnimation initialAnimation)` - set the starting animation on this layer to be displayed as soon as the animation system constructs.
+Can be used to setup spawn animations;

 ### ☕ Writing `setupSystem`
 Here is an example of animation system which has unsynced ambient layer, as well as synced action layer: